bagood/Snake-Hunting-In-A-Cold-Environment-Simulation/README.md

 # snake-hunting-mouse-simulation

-simulate a snake hunting a mouse in cold temperature that affects both snake and mouse to undergo hibernation to restore their body temperature
+Simulate a snake hunting a mouse in cold temperature.
+The cold temperature will have an affect to the snake.
+After some amount of time where the snake exposed by cold temperature, the snake will undergo hibernation for a little while.